YijunBao/TUnCaT/README.md

 Copyright (C) 2021 Duke University NeuroToolbox

-This repo is an archived version of TUnCaT (v0.1).
-It also contains the results for our paper and the code to generate those results.
-This repo will not be updated.
-Please visit the [newer version](https://github.com/YijunBao/TUnCaT) if you are not interested in reproducing our paper results.
+This repo contains the code of TUnCaT.
+If you want to reproduce the results in our paper, please visit the [paper reproduction repo](https://github.com/YijunBao/TUnCaT_paper_reproduction) to find the data, results, and code to analyze the results.

 - [TUnCaT](#tuncat)
 - [Installation on Windows or Linux](#installation-on-windows-or-linux)